apache/tvm/docs/how_to/contribute.md

 It is fine to force push to your own fork, as long as the commits changed are only yours.

 ## Testcases
-- All the testcases are in [tests](../../tests)
+- All the testcases are in tests
-- We use python nose for python test cases.

 ## Core Library
 - Follow Google C style for C++.